xdavidwu/nox/README.md

 ### Updating data

-The monthly value data can be updated using `MonthlyValueSeeder`, with an environment varaible specifing the month to begins with.
+The monthly value data can be updated using `MonthlyValueSeeder`, with an environment variable specifing the month to begins with.
 For example:

 ```
 env UPDATE_MONTH_FROM=202005 php artisan db:seed --class=MonthlyValueSeeder
 ```

 This updates value starting from May of 2020.
 If you do not specify the month to start with, it will act as an initial import and download all data available.
+If `auto`, the starting month will be one month before last month with data.

 ## License